-An in-depth adventure through Japan and many of the highlights the country has to offer – all with Mike Gulbraa and his intimate knowledge of the country he has been dealing with for over 39 years.
+An in-depth photo tour through Japan and many of the highlights the country has to offer – all with Mike Gulbraa and his intimate knowledge of the country he has been dealing with for over 42 years.

-We’ll enjoy and photograph the highlights of – Tsukiji – the world’s largest fish market in Tokyo, the hustle and bustle of Tokyo as we delve into her neighborhoods, the beauty and charm of Kyoto and her temples/shrines, Majestic Mt.
-Fuji and area, the ancient capital of Kamakura and her unique shrines & temples including The Great Buddha, Nikko and her natural beauty and history, and the pearl of western Japan - Osaka.
+We’ll enjoy and photograph the highlights of the hustle and bustle of Tokyo as we delve into her neighborhoods, the beauty and charm of Kyoto and her temples/shrines, Majestic Mt.
+Fuji and area, the ancient capital of Kamakura and her unique shrines & temples including The Great Buddha, Nikko and her natural beauty and history.

 About the Tour